TC1987/algorithms_responsive/README.md

 ### Prerequisites

-Only thing you need is Node.
-It comes with 'npm' which is used to install the project's dependencies and execute the 'start' script.
+Got Node?
+If so, you're golden!
+If not, grab it here [node.js](https://nodejs.org/en/download/).
+You'll need it for 'npm' which is used to install the project's dependencies and execute the 'start' script.

-## Running the tests
+## Running Tests

 Tests can be run with 'npm test'.